juliaceliberti/Honours/dataBreakdown.md

 3. **.bigBed**: Similar to bigWig, the bigBed format is used for displaying genomic intervals (like BED files) but for large datasets.
     - Same utilisation as BED files but are also indexed (and so are more efficient for querying).

+## Processing the data for visualisation

+As the data downloaded consisted of files in the formats of .bed.gz, .bigbed, and .bigwig, visualising the data requires preprocessing.
+For the initial stages of this project, the HepG2 cell line data was isolated and utilised.
+The script data_processing.py enters the HepG2_data folder and its subsequent directories (HepG2_DNAm and HepG2_histone) and processes the files with suffixes of .bigbed, .bed.gz, and .bigwig.
+It converted the former two into .bed files and the latter into .bedgraph files.

+Now that the data is in a usable format, we can begin to visualise it.

+## Visualising the data